szczyglis-dev/py-gpt/README.md

 **PyGPT** makes it simple for users to upload files and send them to the model for tasks like analysis, similar to attaching files in `ChatGPT`.
 There's a separate `Attachments` tab next to the text input area specifically for managing file uploads.

 **Tip:** Project-wide attachment sharing is optional.
-Enable `Settings -> Files and attachments -> Make attachments available in the whole project` to make attachments added in one chat available to all chats in the same project.
+Enable `Settings -> Files and attachments -> General -> Make attachments available in the whole project` to make attachments added in one chat available to all chats in the same project.
 The option is disabled by default; when disabled, attachments remain available only in the chat where they were added.

 ![v2_file_input](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_file_input.png)